m-schochet/LHIRES-specutils/README.md

-# LHIRES Spectroscopy Utilities (LHIRES-specutils)
+# LHIRES Spectroscopic Utilities (LHIRES-specutils)

 Hello and welcome!
 This is a github to host files related to projects as a part of the course AST4723C - Advanced Observational Techniques taken in Fall 2024 at the University of Florida.